 If your children want to keep in contact with their friends, help them do so (especially the younger ones).
 Encourage them to write letters and make phone calls as a way to keeping the friendships intact.
 Fortunately for us in Singapore, gatherings and meet-ups can be easily organized and does not require anyone to travel for hours!
 Organize a house-warming party when your family has settled into your new home and invite friends and relatives to grace your new home!

 Planning ahead of your move will ease tensions and allow you to be inclusive of your child’s involvement with the move, making new memories together even before the family has moved into the new home.
 Hiring the best moving company for your family needs is also important.
+A professional organiser will be helpful with the move while most of your attention is on your children.

 CYC Movers is an experienced mover company that has helped thousands of families move across Singapore, and beyond our boarders.
 Get a quote for your upcoming move by contacting CYC Movers directly or filling up the request form.